operand/agency/README.md

 access policies that you can use to monitor and ensure safety for the systems you expose to your agents.

-A central part of the design, is that humans and other systems can easily integrate as well, using a simple common format for messages.
+A central part of the design is that humans and other systems can easily integrate as well, using a simple common format for messages.
 You can even use `everything` to set up a basic chat room to interface with other systems and not use agents at all!

-An additional benefit of its general nature is that `everything` may also be used to simplify some machine learning development workflows.
+An additional benefit of its general design is that `everything` may also simplify some agent development workflows.
 See the example below.

 So, `everything` is a simple but more general purpose library intended to compliment agents and their development, to ultimately enable agents to safely